canvas-medical/fhirstarter/README.md

 ### Disclaimer

 FHIRStarter was built based on the business needs of Canvas Medical.
 At any point in time, it may not be broadly applicable to the industry at large.
-Canvas Medical has open-sourced the project so that it can be used by healthcare software developers whose needs it might also meet.
+Canvas Medical open-sourced the project so that it can be used by healthcare software developers whose needs it might also meet.
 Ongoing support and development will be based on the business needs of Canvas Medical.

 ## Background